When you run:

 , e.g. via \x[h2-in-not-the-readme]

-, then you must first do a first pass once with:
+, then you must have first previously done pass once with:

 npx ourbigbook .